jimisor/isor.co.uk/log.md

 # Work log

-This is a high level log of work I've completed.
-Most recent first back to 2021.
+This is a high level log of the technical work I've completed.
+Most recent first back to ~2021.

 - Implemented a single sign on integration using Azure AD.
 Used OAuth 2.0 authorisation code flow.